OlegLeo/RocketLink/README.md

 =-=-=-=-=-=-=-=-=-= Tools Used=-=-=-=-=-=-=-=-=-=

 Java Script

 PHP

 HTML and CSS (bootstrap)
-Other

 XAMPP

 Windows Task Scheduler

 =-=-=-=-=-=-=-=-=-= Programming Logic =-=-=-=-=-=-=-=-=-=

 For the server creation I used XAMPP.

 ____(To test how it works just download the "htdocs" folder and replace it with the old one which is inside the location of the files inside "XAMPP".
-Then just start "Apache" in XAMPP and open the web browser on "localhost".
+Then just start "Apache" in XAMPP and open the web browser on "localhost".___

 =-=-=-=-=-=-=-=-=-=   HOW DOES IT WORK: =-=-=-=-=-=-=-=-=-=